-The political standoff du jour pertains to DACA, which is short for Deferred Action for Childhood Arrivals.
+The political standoff du jour pertained to DACA, which is short for Deferred Action for Childhood Arrivals.
 There’s a lot of misreporting, misrepresentation and misunderstandings about what DACA is and isn’t.
 I highly recommend reading the concise three-page 2012 memorandum from the U.S. Department of Homeland Security to its multi-agency immigration personnel.

 In sum, it allows immigration authorities to exercise prosecutorial discretion when determining whether to deport someone who (1) was brought to the U.S. as a child, (2) has lived in the U.S. for at least five years, (3) attends or attended U.S. schools, (4) is fully assimilated and — other than their lack of documentation — (5) would be considered someone of good standing in the community.
 It is not a conferral of citizenship, nor does it provide undocumented immigrants “the right” to work and reside in America.

 Those who met the qualifications were dubbed “Dreamers,” a politically charged and disingenuous term.
 From August 2012, when DACA was enacted, until Trump ended it in September 2017, roughly 800,000 “Dreamers” benefited from the program.
 The vast majority are in California, are from Mexico and are between the ages of 16 and 30, U.S. Citizenship and Immigration Services data shows.
-And, as the following videos show, the attitude among these “Dreamers” is one of entitlement, not appreciation.
+And, as the following videos show, the attitude among many of these “Dreamers” is one of entitlement, not appreciation.

 Statistics Involving Illegal Immigrants